 The last Prince of Neuchâtel

-Moreover, Berne wanted to curb the influence of the French king.
-Several palaces are a reminder of the Prussian period.
-The Prussian king Friedrich Wilhelm III. exchanged Neuchâtel with Napoleon for Hanover in 1806.
-Due to the defeat of Napoleon in 1814, the king got Neuchâtel back.
-He would not enjoy it for long.
+Several palaces in Neuchâtel are a reminder of the Prussian period.
+The Prussian King Friedrich Wilhelm III (1770-1840) exchanged Neuchâtel for Hanover in 1806.
+The French Marshal Louis Alexander Berthier (1753-1815) became the new Prince of Neuchâtel (1806-1813).
+Due to the defeat of Napoleon in 1814, the King got Neuchâtel back.

-The canton and in particular the industrial cities of La Chaux-de-Fonds and Le Locle was a superpower in the watch industry.
-They rebelled against the royal patricians of Neuchâtel.
+The canton (particularly the industrial cities of La Chaux-de-Fonds and Le Locle) was a superpower in the watch industry.
+These cities rebelled against the royal patricians of Neuchâtel.
 After a failed revolt in 1831, the revolution succeeded in 1848 and the republic was proclaimed.